Mroik/woop-attack/rules.md

     - A player can build a zord by spending 10 points
     - A player can use an action to increase their range by one
     - At the end of the day the range returns to its base value
+    - A player can spend 5 points to gift an action to another player

 Tecnicalities
 ============